 Sea-salt particles are emitted from the ocean and act as efficient cloud-condensation nuclei (CCN).
 Na, Mg, and Cl are commonly used tracers of sea-salt particles, although Cl can be replaced by sulfate and nitrate in the atmosphere (Adachi and Buseck, 2015; Gard et al., 1998; Yoshizue et al., 2019).
-In this study, although the sampling site is far from the ocean (>1,000 km), we commonly observed sea-salt particles and their mixtures with mineral particles (Fig. 6 and S6), sulfate (Fig. 11), and PBA particles (Fig. S10).
-Na-bearing particles, which include both marine and biological sources, have a broad size distribution, with a mode size of ~600 nm (Fig. 5).
+In this study, although the sampling site is far from the ocean (> 1000 km), we commonly observed sea-salt particles and their mixtures with mineral particles (Figs. 6 and S6), sulfate (Fig. 11), and PBA particles (Fig. S10).
+Na-bearing particles, which include both marine and biological sources, have a broad size distribution with a mode size of ~ 600 nm (Fig. 5).
 Number fractions of Na-bearing particles are more abundant during LRT periods than in other periods (Fig. 2).
 The deformed shapes of Na-bearing particles on the substrate suggest that they were hydrated in the atmosphere and on the substrates when collected (Fig. 11).

-The weight % ratios among Na and Mg within Na-bearing particles show that more than 70% is sea salt that has a Mg/Na weight % between 0.05 and 0.3 (Fig. 10).
-Some remaining particles can be sea salt because the Mg weight % is lower than the detection limit (~0.1 weight %) within the Na-bearing particles having relatively low Na weight %.
-A stoichiometry calculation using S and Cl weight % indicates that ~74 % in mol fractions of Cl was replaced with sulfate.
+The weight percent ratios among Na and Mg within Nabearing particles show that more than 70% is sea salt that has a Mg/Na weight percent between 0.05 and 0.3 (Fig. 10).
+Some remaining particles can be sea salt because the Mg weight percent is lower than the detection limit (~ 0.1 wt%) within the Na-bearing particles having a relatively low Na weight percent.
+A stoichiometry calculation using S and Cl weight percent indicates that $\sim 74\%$ in mole fractions of Cl was replaced with sulfate.
 Nitrate can also react with NaCl and form sodium nitrate.
 However, we did not observe it in this study because of lower concentrations of nitrate than sulfate during the campaign (de Sá et al., 2018) and insensitivity of nitrate detection in the current TEM analysis.
 Internally mixed sea-salt fractions are higher in samples from LRT periods than those in other periods (Fig. 10c).